MobileUpLLC/Module-Graph-Gradle-Plugin/README.md

 Gradle plugin for creating a dependency diagram graph of package-modules.
 It looks for imports in nested packages and creates a .dot file which is used to generate the png image of the graph.
 You can also check the dependency graph for cycles.

-## Notice

-Using Module Graph Gradle Plugin with Android Gradle Plugin version below 7.2.0 may cause some errors with JetPack Data Binding Library.

 ## Usage

 1) Add dependency to root build.gradle